Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

         &env.shm,          //  | to initialize the window
         &env.shell,        // -+
         move |evt, ()| {
-            // This is the closure that process the Window events.
+            // This is the closure that processes the Window events.
             // There are 3 possible events:
             // - Close: the user requested the window to be closed, we'll then quit
             // - Configure: the server suggested a new state for the window (possibly